fastforwardlabs/mdffreport12/src/02-background.md

 ### Semi-supervised learning

+**DT: below, "available to be learned from" -> "available from which to learn"**

 Semi-supervised learning approaches represent a sort of middle ground, employing a set of methods that take advantage of large amounts of unlabeled data as well as small amounts of labeled data.
-Many real-world anomaly detection use cases are well suited to semi-supervised learning, in that there are a huge number of normal examples available to be learned from, but relatively few examples of the more unusual or abnormal classes of interest.
+Many real-world anomaly detection use-cases are well suited to semi-supervised learning, in that there are a huge number of normal examples available to be learned from, but relatively few examples of the more unusual or abnormal classes of interest.
 Following the assumption that most data points within an unlabeled dataset are normal, one